 05.Le Toiny Restaurant

 What is it?
-Le Toiny Restaurant commands a quiet corner of St. Barts.
-You step onto the open-air terrace and the Caribbean breeze hits you immediately.
-This is fine dining where the ocean view frames every table.
+Le Toiny Restaurant anchors the quieter side of St. Barts with contemporary French restraint.
+You step onto the open-air terrace and the ocean breeze immediately takes over.
+This is luxury fine dining where the horizon serves as the primary décor.

 © Photo Credits: Zion